 It follows a BBC Spotlight programme that alleged a senior member of Sinn Féin was involved in a gun-running operation from Florida.

 A self-confessed gun-runner told the programme Sean 'Spike' Murray was involved in smuggling guns before and after the 1998 Good Friday Agreement.

 Mr Murray has denied the allegations.

-The senior Sinn Féin strategist described the claims made in the programme as "without foundation".'Hundreds of guns'
+The senior Sinn Féin strategist described the claims made in the programme as "without foundation".